victoropp/victoropp.github.io/_posts/2025-23-05-end-to-end-spam-detection-project.md

 ### Introduction

-This post is a deep dive into one of my very first end-to-end machine learning projects — a spam detection system developed using **MATLAB** and trained on the **UCI Spambase** dataset.
+This post is a deep dive into one of my end-to-end machine learning projects — a spam detection system developed using **MATLAB** and trained on the **UCI Spambase** dataset.
 This project was not just about building a model — it was about applying the complete lifecycle of data science: from data preprocessing and feature selection to hyperparameter tuning, evaluation, and production-level deployment.

 As someone transitioning from finance and strategy into data science, I wanted this project to demonstrate more than technical correctness.
 It had to show clarity, reproducibility, and impact.